THE MASTER SOLVERS CLUB CONTEST

 Contest Description

 Each month, The Bridge World runs the Master Solvers Club contest, which presents eight bridge problems on bidding and play.
-The contest is open to all bridge players and is free to enter.
 After the contest deadline, the solutions are scored by the director and are discussed by an expert panel in The Bridge World magazine.
+The Master Solvers Club contest is open to all bridge players worldwide and is free to enter.

 Contest Entries

 All contest entries must be submitted using the current MSC Contest entry page at The Bridge World web site.
 Entries will not be accepted by any other method.
-For all entries received, an offical confirmation screen will appear.
-If you do not receive a confirmation screen, your solutions may not have been entered into the contest.
-For all entries received, a confirmation message will promptly be sent by e-mail to the entrant.
-If the confirmation e-mail is not received, the entrant should first check their email junk filter to ensure that our messages are being delivered.
-If the confirmation message is still not received, your solutions may not have been entered into the contest; please contact The Bridge World for assistance.
+For all entries received, a confirmation screen will appear, which includes a confirmation number.
+If you do not receive a confirmation screen with a confirmation number, your solutions may have not been entered into the contest.

 Eligibility

-Master Solvers Club contests are open to bridge players worldwide.
 A contest entrant must be an individual person.
-Contest entries must be provided using the real name and address of the entrant.
-There is a limit of one entry per individual.
+There is a limit of one entry per individual per contest.
+Entries must be provided using the real name and postal mailing address of the entrant.
+The entrant must use the identical spelling/variant of their name any time they enter the contest.
 A unique e-mail address must be used on all contest entries; an e-mail address can not be used for multiple individuals.
 Contest entrants are responsible for entering their own contest entry.
-Contest entrants are responsible for checking the accuracy of their responses prior to entering the form.
+All information requested on the entry form must be provided accurately.
+Entrants are responsible for checking the accuracy of their responses prior to entering the form.
 All entries are final; no replacement entries, corrections, or changes can be made once the entry is submitted.
-All entrant information requested on the entry form must be provided accurately.
-Employees and staff of The Bridge World and the permanent expert panelists of the Master Solvers Club are not eligible.
+Employees and staff of The Bridge World and the permanent expert panelists of the Master Solvers Club are not eligible to enter.

 Contest Deadlines